 You Gotta Ask Yourself…

-Below are a few questions you might helpful in asking yourself when you’re deciding what font to use for your website.
+Below are a few questions you might find helpful to yourself when you’re deciding what font to use for your website.

 Who is my audience?